Has a plugin update ever affected your website? Or are you afraid of modifying your website while keeping your audiences on hold?

 Name your Staging site and select the files and databases you’d like to carry ahead from the main website:

-Scroll down and click on the Create Staging Site button you see on the bottom right.
+Scroll down and click the Create Staging Site button on the bottom right.

 5 – Manage the Staging Area

 Again, we come to the best part that MainWP facilitates us with Managing your staging areas from one place.